Skip down to main content

 About

-Boxi (bor-shi) is a DPhil researcher at the Oxford Internet Institute and a Research Policy Consultant with the OECD’s AI Policy Observatory (OECD.AI).
-Their research focuses on the politics of AI infrastructure within the context of increasing global inequality and the current climate crisis.
-Boxi’s DPhil is generously funded by the Grand Union Doctoral Training Partnership and the Balliol College Dervorguilla Scholarship.
+Boxi (bor-shi) is a doctoral researcher at the Oxford Internet Institute, University of Oxford, funded by the Grand Union Doctoral Training Partnership and the Balliol College Dervorguilla Scholarship.
+Their research investigates how the geopolitics of AI infrastructures shapes local political and cultural transformations.
 They are jointly supervised by Professor Victoria Nash and Dr Ana Valdivia.

 Boxi holds an MSc in Social Science of the Internet (OII), an MA in Urban Planning (University of Melbourne) and a BA in Political Science and International Relations (University of Western Australia).
 Outside of academia they are a community organiser with ESEA Green Lions, a UK collective working to build community and connection with issues of climate justice within the East and Southeast Asian community from a decolonial and anti-racist perspective.